K-eL/K-eL/README.md

 <div align="center">

- 🔭 I’m currently looking for **new oportunities in Germany 🇩🇪 or Remote 🌍**

 📚 I’m currently improving my knowledge in **DevOps, Software Architecture, and German**

 💬 Ask me about **anything** or let's just **connect**